-What does Always Wanting You mean?
+What do you think Always Wanting You means?

 Merle Haggard: Always Wanting You Meaning